oceanprotocol/ocean.py/READMEs/profile-nfts-flow.md

 ```

 ## 5. Alice encrypts symkey with Dapp's public key and shares to Dapp

+There are various ways for Alice to share the encrypted symkey to the Dapp (see Appendix).
+Here, Alice writes a new key-value pair on the same data NFT.
+This approach allows the Dapp to access the info in future sessions without extra work.

 ```python
 from ecies import encrypt as asymmetric_encrypt